ddavarakis/p53-personalised-modelling/README.md

-# Modelling Project: Personalised Modelling of the p53 DNA Damage Response for Colorectal Cancer
+# Modelling Project: Personalised Modelling of the p53 DNA Damage Response - Colorectal Cancer

 **Can the p53 model predict patient survival?**